kuzudb/cypher-vs-sql-workshop/README.md

 | Query | Description
 | --- | ---
 | 1 | Find all possible direct transfers between two accounts owned by persons with emails `georodaw366@hotmail.com` and `ezimmerman@yahoo.com`. <br>**Hint:** You need to look for transfers both from `georodaw366@hotmail.com` to `ezimmerman@yahoo.com` and vice versa.
 You can capture relationships in both directions by not specifying the `<` or `>` in your relationship pattern.
 See the documentation on [undirected relationship patterns](https://docs.kuzudb.com/cypher/query-clauses/match/#match-undirected-relationships) in MATCH clauses.
-| 2 | Find all possible connections of type Transfer, including indirect ones up to length k = 5, between the accounts owned by `georodaw366@hotmail.com` and `ezimmerman@yahoo.com`.
+| 2 | Find all possible connections of type `Transfer`, including indirect ones up to length k = 5, between the accounts owned by `georodaw366@hotmail.com` and `ezimmerman@yahoo.com`.
 You can try k > 5 to also see how the number of paths increases rapidly. <br>**Hint:** Specify variable-length or [recursive](https://docs.kuzudb.com/cypher/query-clauses/match/#match-variable-lengthrecursive-relationships) relationships in Cypher using the Kleene star operator `*` followed by the min and max length for the paths.
-If you want to count the number of paths, you can use `count(*)` in your RETURN clause.
+If you want to count the number of paths, you can use `count(*)` in your `RETURN` clause.
-| 3 | Find the shortest connections of type Transfer between the accounts owned by `georodaw366@hotmail.com`and `ezimmerman@yahoo.com`. <br>**Hint:** Kùzu's Cypher dialect has a native clause to match [a single shortest paths](https://docs.kuzudb.com/cypher/query-clauses/match/#single-shortest-path) as well as [all shortest paths between nodes](https://docs.kuzudb.com/cypher/query-clauses/match/#all-shortest-paths).
-The latter can be used if you there are multiple paths of the same shortest length and you want to retrieve all of them.
+| 3 | Find the shortest connection of type Transfer between the accounts owned by `georodaw366@hotmail.com`and `ezimmerman@yahoo.com`. <br>**Hint:** Kùzu's Cypher dialect has a native clause to match [a single shortest path](https://docs.kuzudb.com/cypher/query-clauses/match/#single-shortest-path).
-| 4 | Find all shortest connections of any type between the persons `georodaw366@hotmail.com` and `ezimmerman@yahoo.com`.
+| 4 | Find **all** shortest connections of any type between the persons `georodaw366@hotmail.com` and `ezimmerman@yahoo.com`.
 We are searching for any possible shortest paths, i.e., the labels of the edges do not have to be only `Owns` and `Transfer`; they can include `LivesIn` as well.
-That is, the path between the two people can consist of any sequence of any labels.
-Further there can be multiple shortest paths. <br>**Hint:** Use Cypher's flexible relationahip matching using [multiple labels](https://docs.kuzudb.com/cypher/query-clauses/match/#match-relationships-with-multi-labels) or [any labels](https://docs.kuzudb.com/cypher/query-clauses/match/#match-relationships-with-any-label).
+That is, the path between the two people can consist of any sequence of _any_ labels. <br>**Hint:** Use Cypher's flexible relationship matching using [multiple labels](https://docs.kuzudb.com/cypher/query-clauses/match/#match-relationships-with-multi-labels) or [any labels](https://docs.kuzudb.com/cypher/query-clauses/match/#match-relationships-with-any-label).
+Kùzu Cypher also provides a clause to find [all shortest paths between nodes](https://docs.kuzudb.com/cypher/query-clauses/match/#all-shortest-paths), which can be used if you think there are multiple paths of the same shortest length and you want to retrieve all of them.
-| 5 | Find 3 persons who have all transferred money to each other (in at least one direction).
+| 5 | Find 3 persons who have all transferred money to each other (in at least one direction). <br>**Hint:** For this pattern query, you may need to eliminate duplicate results from undirected path matches.
+Cypher provides a [`DISTINCT`](https://docs.kuzudb.com/cypher/query-clauses/return/#using-distinct-for-duplicate-elimination) clause for exactly this.
 | 6 | **a)** Find an important account that has the highest number of incoming transactions. <br>**Hint:** Use [group by and aggregate](https://docs.kuzudb.com/cypher/query-clauses/return/#group-by-and-aggregations) to *count* of incoming edges.
-For reference, possible aggregate functions are [here](https://docs.kuzudb.com/cypher/expressions/aggregate-functions/). <br> **b)** Find an important account that has received most dollars. <br>**Hint:** Do a [group by and aggregate](https://docs.kuzudb.com/cypher/query-clauses/return/#group-by-and-aggregations) to *sum* of the amounts on the incoming edges.
+For reference, all possible aggregate functions are [here](https://docs.kuzudb.com/cypher/expressions/aggregate-functions/). <br> **b)** Find an important account that has received the most dollars. <br>**Hint:** Do a [group by and aggregate](https://docs.kuzudb.com/cypher/query-clauses/return/#group-by-and-aggregations) to *sum* of the amounts on the incoming edges.
 | 7 | Find the accounts that are the "most central".
 We will use the notion of highest “betweenness centrality” (BC). <br> **Note:** This part will be done in Python via the NetworkX library.

 > [!NOTE]